-Critics of the need for change in the laws, policies and practices of the Family Court’s Child Arrangement Programme, have claimed that only a small (10%) of child arrangements in the UK, following divorce or separation, are handled by the Family Courts.
+Critics of the need for change in the laws, policies and practices of the Family Court’s Child Arrangement Program, have in the past claimed that only a small (10%) of child arrangements in the UK, following divorce or separation, are handled by the Family Courts.
 That cases ending-up in Court involve extreme, high-conflict families, often involving domestic abuse.
 As such, the Court is right, it is argued, to use rough-justice that favours mothers, not least of all because there is no compromise possible.

 An ONS report, ‘Divorces in England and Wales: 2017’ [Nicola Haines, 26th September, 2018], shows that in 2017, there were 101,055 divorces, and that half of these occurred in the first 10-years of marriage.
 If we assume all that half-of-divorces-occurring-in-the-first-10-years-of-marriage also had dependent children, this gives us a figure of 50,527 cases of divorces-with-children.

 The above ONS report also states there were 12.5 Million married couples in the UK in 2017, of which 4.9 Million had dependent children, i.e. 39% of the total.
 If we assume that the remaining divorces in the UK for 2017, were split between married couples with dependent-children and those without-dependent-children in the same proportion to the installed-base of married-couple-types, then this gives a further 19,705 divorce cases with dependent children (i.e. 50,527 * 0.39) in, 2017.